influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/get-started-auth.md

 {{% note %}}
 InfluxQL provides a quick way to grant read and write privileges.
 However, you can only grant `READ`, `WRITE`, and `ALL PRIVILEGES` privileges with this method.
-For more, see [Manage specific privileges with Chronograf](#manage-specific-privileges-with-chronograf) below.
+To apply more fine-grained permissions, see [Manage specific privileges with Chronograf](#manage-specific-privileges-with-chronograf).
 {{% /note %}}

 InfluxQL can be used to manage basic read and write privileges.